cs3451-f21/a4-f21/README.md

 Vertex and fragment shaders are used together in pairs, as a *shader program* -- that is, you use one vertex shader and one fragment shader to render something in a particular style, where the outputs of the vertex shader and the inputs of the fragment shader are coordinated.

+Reminder: WebGL 1 and 2 use different versions of GLSL (although WebGL 2 is backwards compatible with WebGL 1), and both use older versions of GLSL than the most recent versions of OpenGL.
+You can find plenty of documentation, explanation, and examples on (webglfundamentals.org)[https://webglfundamentals.org] and (webgl2fundamentals.org)[https://webgl2fundamentals.org], along with the (WebGL1)[https://www.khronos.org/files/webgl/webgl-reference-card-1_0.pdf] and (WebGL2)[https://www.khronos.org/files/webgl/webgl-reference-card-2_0.pdf] quick reference cards.
+Everything you need to do for this assignment can be done with the WebGL1 version of GLSL.

 ## Due: Thursday Nov 25th, 11:59pm

 This assignment is graded out of 15.